enqack/enqack-website/content/en/blog/articles/exploring-notebooklm/index.md

 ## Conclusion

 This short test with NotebookLM was mostly about curiosity.
 I uploaded a few Enqack.net pages and let it generate the summaries on its own.
 The results were clear and captured the tone of the originals without much help.
-What stood out was how effortless the whole process felt—the space between writing, summarizing, and creating something new had almost vanished.
+What stood out was how effortless the whole process felt — the space between writing, summarizing, and creating something new had almost vanished.